Mikhael-Maleev/fingers/src/sites/all/modules/ocupload/README.txt

 6. Clear your browser cache.

-Integrate to CKEditor with Wysiwyg:
+Integrate to Wysiwyg module with CKEditor:
 -----------------------------------
-1. Open Wysiwyg cofig page admin/config/content/wysiwyg.
+1. Open Wysiwyg cofig page "admin/config/content/wysiwyg".

-2. Click  Edit link for your use editor.
+2. Click "Edit" link for your use editor.

-3. Open fieldset Buttons and plugins and mark checkbox One Click UPload.
+3. Open fieldset "Buttons and plugins" and mark checkbox "One Click UPload".

-4. Click Save.
+4. Click "Save".